The Hebrew University Logo

 Required Reading:

-Weekly reading assignment as designated on the course Moodle page.
+Weekly reading assignments as designated on the course Moodle page.

 Additionally: